Chorismate lyase: Pathway

 The pathway used is called the ubiquinone biosynthesis pathway, it catalyzes the first step in the biosynthesis of ubiquinone in E. coli.
 Ubiquinone is a lipid-soluble electron-transporting coenzyme.
-They are essential electron carriers in prokaryotes and are essential in aerobic organisms to achieve ATP.
+They are essential electron carriers in prokaryotes and are essential in aerobic organisms to achieve ATP synthesis.

 Nomenclature

-There are several different names for chorismate lyase. it is also called chorismate pyruvate lyase (4-hydroxybenzoate-forming) and it is also abbreviated several different ways: CPL, CL, and ubiC.
+There are several different names for chorismate lyase.
+It is also called chorismate pyruvate lyase (4-hydroxybenzoate-forming) and it is also abbreviated several different ways: CPL, CL, and ubiC.
 It is sometimes referred to as ubiC, because that is the gene name.
-This enzyme belongs to the class Lyases; more specifically the ox-acid-lyase or the carbon-carbon-lyases.
+This enzyme belongs to the class lyases; more specifically the ox-acid-lyase or the carbon-carbon-lyases.